Rottweiler (film): Plot

 Now held at knifepoint, Dante goes on to explain that he has to get to Puerto Angel as he needs to find someone.
 Alyah tells Dante that when her husband comes home it will be bad for him but that she can help him and that she knows someone who can take care of him.
 Alyah pushes Dante onto the bed and removes her headscarf and unfastens her dress.
 She says to him that since he is here without papers he does not have much of a future.
-Alyan pulls off her dress explaining to Dante that if you're pretty people hide you forever from your work.
-She then climbs on top of him while telling him that you belong to everyone who can pay and that it changes you as you might even like it.
-Alyah then kisses Dante and they start to make love.
+Alyan pulls off her dress and climbs on top of him while telling him that if you are pretty you belong to everyone who can pay and that it changes you as you might even like it.
+Alyah then kisses Dante and they start to have sex.
 When Dante protests saying that he needs her to help him she says that she does not like men and could kill him no problem.
-She further explains that in Puerto Angel she "was a puta" under the employ of Kufard and that she was stoned most of the time, which is what led her to dislike men.
+She further explains that in Puerto Angel she was a prostitute under the employ of Kufard and that she was drugged most of the time; thus her dislike of men.
 Alyah then says that her daughter, the little girl who was with her, came into her life and she named her Esperanza (after the Spanish word for "hope") as she is her hope.

 Esperanza, having seen the Rottweiler, runs to tell Alyah but is told to get out.
-As Alyah continues to make love to Dante she tells him that one of her regular clients, Santiago, was a priest who had a weakness for her.
+As Alyah continues to have sex with Dante she tells him that one of her regular clients, Santiago, was a priest who had a weakness for her.
 After sleeping together they never touched each other again and so instead they prayed.
 While this has been going on Esperanza has seen the Rottweiler kill the farm's dogs.
 She goes to tell Alyah again but her warnings are once again dismissed.
 Alyah informs Dante that she always stays on the farm for Esperanza so she will have a place to stay and will not be like her.
 Esperanza locks the door to keep the Rottweiler from entering then calls for Alyah.
-Alyah runs into the living room and blasts the Rottweiler with shotgun.
-However this fails to kill it and it manages to destroy the shotgun when Dante tries to shoot it.
-The Rottweiler chases the trio through the house and despite Dante's efforts to distract the dog it chases down and kills Alyah when she locks Esperanza in a food storage cellar in the yard.
+Alyah runs into the living room and blasts the Rottweiler with the shotgun.
+This fails to kill it, and it destroys the shotgun when Dante tries to shoot it.
+The Rottweiler chases the trio through the house and despite Dante's efforts to distract the dog it chases down and kills Alyah when she locks Esperanza in a food-storage cellar in the yard.